KIDZ'NGRIEF, bon secours hampton roads

 Rosalis and Alfredo Ramos lost their oldest son, Chucky, in a terrible accident that involved the entire family.
 They were worried about how their younger children, Foxy, Roxie and Lexi, would handle such a traumatic experience.

-The family was referred to the KIDZ‘NGRIEF program by a funeral home employee.
+A funeral home employee referred the family to the KIDZ‘NGRIEF program.
 Since then, the family has found comfort in the programming.
-They have even continued to participate virtually throughout the pandemic.
+They even continued to participate virtually throughout the pandemic.

-“As parents going through the program, we have learned that we are not alone in our grief and that it is okay to feel all of the different emotions as they come up,” Rosalis adds.
-“The volunteers and members are there for us, and we are there for them.”
+“As parents going through the program, we have learned that we are not alone in our grief and that it is OK to feel all of the different emotions as they come up,” Rosalis adds.
+“The volunteers and members are there for us and we are there for them.”

 The Earley Family

-Maurice T. Earley, Sr. and his two sons, TY and Camden, showed up together for their first session with KIDZ‘NGRIEF.
-They had been referred by a close family member following the loss of their wife and mother.
+Maurice T. Earley, Sr. and his two sons, Ty and Camden, showed up together for their first session with KIDZ‘NGRIEF.
+They had been referred by a close family member following the loss of his wife and their mother.

 Maurice thought he would walk out the door and pick up his children after the session.
 It was only then he realized the program also supports those who have lost a spouse.

 “This program has taught me how to deal with loss, especially when certain situations arise.
-It has also showed me I have people to talk to when I’m in need.
-It has allowed me to express myself,” shares Maurice.
-“We meet on Tuesdays and it has been the best thing ever.
-We are family to each other, and we talk about everything.”
+It has also shown me I have people to talk to when I’m in need.
+It has allowed me to express myself,” Maurice shares.
+“We meet on Tuesdays, and it has been the best thing ever.
+We are family to each other and we talk about everything.”

-Maurice adds, “As we continue to go through the program, my kids seem to understand and deal with their emotions… It gives them an opportunity to talk to kids their age and share their stories.
-The program has shown them that other kids are dealing with the similar things.”
+Maurice adds, “As we continue to go through the program, my kids seem to understand and deal with their emotions. … It gives them an opportunity to talk to kids their age and share their stories.
+The program has shown them that other kids are dealing with similar things.”

 The Tison Family

 When 10-year-old Nathan Tison lost his older brother, Stephen, to a motorcycle accident, his mother, Michelle, knew seeking help was of the utmost importance.
-She was referred to the KIDZ‘NGRIEF program by a counselor and says the program has not only benefited Nathan, but her as well.
+She was referred to the KIDZ‘NGRIEF program by a counselor, who says the program has benefited not only Nathan but her as well.

 Patti and Fred, longtime volunteers

-Patti and Fred Caccavale have been involved with the KIDZ‘NGRIEF program as facilitators for 12 years.
-The husband and wife duo typically facilitates sessions with 4th and 5th graders throughout the year, and with 6th and 7th graders at Camp Mikey each fall.
+Patti and Fred Caccavale have been involved with the KIDZ‘NGRIEF program as facilitators for more than 15 years.
+The husband-and-wife duo typically facilitates sessions with fourth and fifth graders throughout the year, as well as with sixth and seventh graders at Camp Mikey each fall.

 “This program has changed the way we look at death.
-As a country, we are rarely comfortable talking about death, yet, we will all face it with family, friends or ourselves,” the Caccavale’s share.
-“Allowing kids to have a safe place to talk about death and letting them know that it always okay to talk about it has been very rewarding.”
+As a country, we are rarely comfortable talking about death, yet we will all face it with family, friends or ourselves,” the Caccavales share.
+“Allowing kids to have a safe place to talk about death and letting them know that it is always OK to talk about it has been very rewarding.”

-If there is a grieving child in your life who may benefit from this program, please reach out to Beth Pile at 757-737-2287 for more information or to register.
+If there is a grieving child in your life who may benefit from this program, please reach out to Ariane Walter at 757-947-3420 or by email at ariane_walter@bshsi.org for more information or to register.

 Learn more about our community commitment at Bon Secours and find out about our community programs near you.